Absolemzz/Fortune-Quotes/README.md

 You can add or modify quotes in the quotes.js file.

-Technologies Used
+Technologies Used:

-HTML
+- HTML

-Tailwind CSS
+- Tailwind CSS

-JavaScript
+- JavaScript

 License